thilo-hub/RealityKit-sample/README.md

 ## Small repository for test of the macos realitykit

 ### App:

+Load a "movie" and convert it into an "AR Model" (usdz) file.
+-- See documentation folder for a demonstration

+### Some details - but outdated maybe

 - current  code creates a uiview,
 - allows to select a file / folder and